yuchenw2015/PoissonERM/README.md

 and select "2".
 See how to get a new access token here: https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.

-To use `PoissonERM`, you will need:
+To conduct an exposure-response analysis using the package `PoissonERM`, you will need:

   - A control script (user input) and a data set to fit the model(s).
   - A control script (prediction input) and a simulated/external exposure data set to create additional predicted incidence rates.
 This is optional.